Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Harmful Component: N-propyl disulfide

-Alliums are a family that includes onions, garlic, and leeks, and you should never feed them to your rabbit.
-The offending ingredient is n-propyl disulfide, which will actually destroy a rabbit’s red blood cells.
-Without proper treatment, this can quickly lead to fatal side effects.
+Alliums are a family that includes onions, garlic, and leeks, and you should speak to your veterinarian before offering any to your rabbit.
+The concerning ingredient is n-propyl disulfide, which will destroy red blood cells in dogs and cats.
+However, there is not enough reputable evidence to suggest it has the same effects in rabbits, or that it doesn’t.

 6. Iceberg Lettuce